ethereum/ethereum-org-website/README.md

 - Is the information accurate?
 Is it factual or opinion-based?
 - Is the author credible?
 Do they reference their sources?
 - Does this content add distinct value that existing resources/links don't cover?
+- Which [user persona](https://www.notion.so/efdn/Ethereum-org-User-Persona-Memo-b44dc1e89152457a87ba872b0dfa366c) does this content serve?

 #### I want to add an Ethereum-based application